Kotlin/anko/doc/ADVANCED.md

 (NotificationManager) getSystemService(Context.NOTIFICATION_SERVICE)
 ```

 In Kotlin, it's just `notificationService`.
-The same as for `displayManager`, `sensorManager`, `locationManager` — bindings are available to all services, just try it out!
+The same as for `displayManager`, `sensorManager`, `vibrator`, `layoutInflater` — bindings are available for all services, just try it out!

 ## Dialogs and toasts

-Koan provides an easy way to make toast notifications, alerts and selectors.
+Koan provides an easy way to make `Toast` notifications, alerts and selectors.
 All the functions desribed below can be executed from any thread.

 ### Toasts